-Anyone in the construction game knows that before you can build - whether it’s a skyscraper, an airport or a humble residential driveway - you need a strong, well-compacted foundation.
+Anyone in the construction industry knows that before you can build - whether it’s a skyscraper, an airport, or a humble residential driveway - you need a strong, well-compacted foundation.
+Fewer, though, know which roller is best.
+Static roller vs vibratory roller - which one should you choose?

-Let’s talk about why compaction is so important, explore some of the science behind what makes a compaction job successful, and demystify a few of the technical terms you might hear from compaction professionals.
+Let’s talk about why compaction is so important, demystify a few of the technical terms you might hear from compaction professionals, and compare which types of rollers are typically used in construction.

-Why do I need to use a roller?
+Why do I need to use the right roller?

-There are five principal reasons to use a roller to compact soil substrates and asphalt finishes:
+There are five principal reasons rollers are used in soil compaction and to compact asphalt finishes:

 - Increase the load-bearing capacity